- Indexed using Clarivate Analytics: Emerging Sources Citation Index (ESCI), SCOPUS, EBSCO, ProQuest, and DOAJ

 |Pradeep K. Naik||Superintending Hydrogeologist Central Ground Water Board, India|

-|Jitendra Pandey||Center for Advanced Study in Botany, India|
+|Jitendra Pandey||Centre of Advanced Study in Botany, Banaras Hindu University, India|

 |Pradeep Ramratan Salve||National Environmental Engineering Research Institute, India|

 |Porntip Choksuchart Sridang||Silpakorn University, Thailand|